-1) Safe, reliable operation of this boiler depends upon installation by a professional heating contractor in strict accordance with this manual and the requirements of the authority having jurisdiction.

-- In the absence of an authority having jurisdiction, installation must be in accordance with this manual and the latest edition of Installation of Oil Burning Equipment (ANSI/NFPA31). - Where required by the authority having jurisdiction, this installation must conform to the latest edition of Standard for Controls and Safety Devices for Automatically Fired Boilers (ANSI/ASME CSD-1).

-2) Make sure that a properly sized chimney is available which is in good condition.
-Consult the authority having jurisdiction, Part VII of this manual, and ANSI/NFPA31 for additional information on venting requirements.

-- 3) Make sure that the boiler is correctly sized: - For heating systems employing convection radiation (baseboard or radiators) use an industry accepted sizing method such as the I=B=R Guide RHH published by Air Conditioning Contractors of America (ACCA). - For new radiant heating systems refer to the radiant tubing manufacturer's boiler sizing guidelines. - For systems that incorporate an indirect water heater, refer to the indirect water heater manufacturer's instructions for boiler output requirements.

-4) In some cases, boilers installed at altitudes above 2000ft may require a different burner configuration from that at sea level.
+- 1) Safe, reliable operation of this boiler depends upon installation by a professional heating contractor in strict accordance with this manual and the requirements of the authority having jurisdiction. - In the absence of an authority having jurisdiction, installation must be in accordance with this manual and the latest edition of Installation of Oil Burning Equipment (ANSI/NFPA31). - Where required by the authority having jurisdiction, this installation must conform to the latest edition of Standard for Controls and Safety Devices for Automatically Fired Boilers (ANSI/ASME CSD-1). - 2) Make sure that a properly sized chimney is available which is in good condition.
+Consult the authority having jurisdiction, Part VII of this manual, and ANSI/NFPA31 for additional information on venting requirements. - 3) Make sure that the boiler is correctly sized: - For heating systems employing convection radiation (baseboard or radiators) use an industry accepted sizing method such as the I=B=R Guide RHH published by the Air-Conditioning, Heating and Refrigeration Institute (AHRI). - For new radiant heating systems refer to the radiant tubing manufacturer's boiler sizing guidelines. - For systems including a Crown Mega-Stor indirect water heater, size the boiler to have either the Heating Capacity required for the Mega-Stor or the Net AHRI Rating required for the heating system, whichever results in the larger boiler. - For systems that incorporate other indirect water heaters, refer to the indirect water heater manufacturer's instructions for boiler output requirements. - 4) In some cases, boilers installed at altitudes above 2000ft may require a different burner configuration from that at sea level.
 Consult the local Crown representative for more information.

+CAUTION

 Fuel oil used with this boiler must conform to ASTM D396.
-The ASTM D396 standard sets a 20% limit on biodiesel concentration, requires that the biodiesel feedstock comply with ASTM D6751, and also specifies the procedure that must be used to blend the biodiesel feedstock with the #2 fuel oil.
+The ASTM D396 standard sets a 5% limit on biodiesel concentration, requires that the biodiesel feedstock comply with ASTM D6751, and also specifies the procedure that must be used to blend the biodiesel feedstock with the #2 fuel oil.
 Attempts to use biodiesel blends not meeting all ASTM D396 requirements may result in unreliable operation or severe property damage.